GavanWilhite/OpenTemple/README.md

 # OpenTemple

 OpenTemple is a set of project files for quickly constructing a set laser-cut temples.
-Useful for community rituals, festivals, weddings, etc.
+Useful for events like community rituals, festivals, or weddings.

 Designs are flexibile to allow for different use.
 Original use and interpretations are included here as a starting point.